 The program fees for LUS have certainly increased from the initial $1 per day.
 But LUS has worked hard over the years to keep its cost low and be one of the best values in summer education in Indiana.
 Even with these efforts, the experience can still be out of reach for some deserving students.

-In 2013 Jonte and Starlette provided $2,250 in scholarships to honor their parents, Stephen and Rita Sharp, and support students who might not otherwise have been able to attend the LUS program.
+In 2013 Starlette and her husband Jonte provided $2,250 in scholarships to honor their parents, Stephen and Rita Sharp, and support students who might not otherwise have been able to attend the LUS program.
 The sisters requested the scholarships be directed toward underrepresented minorities, women, and first generation college students to encourage building an appreciation for STEM within these groups.

 “We hoped the money would help students have as much fun, and exposure to science as we did.
 Because exposure to science matters!”

 We too are proud to support this incredible camp, because exposure to science, while having fun, definitely matters.
 Beyond our initial 2007 funding, The Advancement Center has provided an additional 21 Learning Under the Sun scholarships since 2014.
 We are proud to have this amazing program available to students for the past 30 years and look forward to many more years Learning Under the Sun!